Below is a centralized location of information for the Tyndall Hurricane Michael Relief Effort

 Personally Procured Moves (PPM)

-There many resources for you, include the information on move.mil, your local base TMO, and the Eglin family support center staffed with more TMO help.
+There many resources for you, include the information on move.mil and your local base TMO.
 We also have a flowchart to help simply this process which can be tricky.

 The first step is the member should perform all of the orange steps, starting with registering and completing requirements on move.mil.
 Next the member should find storage for their goods, then plan to get transportation for your property.
 Of course there's moving day, and checking out of your dorm or house if you are completely moved out.
 On-base housing residents should contact Balfour Beatty Communities for specifics regarding that process, or check their Tyndall AFB Homes site for further information.
 All of the purple items are critical records for your reimbursement - receipts, weight tickets, other moving expense receipts, etc.